Early Life and Education of Michael Douglas: A Complete Timeline

 Discover the defining moments in the early life of Michael Douglas.
 From birth to education, explore key events.

-1964: Kirk and Anne Douglas founded The Douglas Foundation
+1964: The Douglas Foundation founded

-2003: Hosting a documentary on child soldiers
+2003: Hosted film on child soldiers

-In 2003, Michael Douglas hosted a "powerful film" on child soldiers and the impact of combat on children in countries such as Sierra Leone.
-The documentary film, entitled What's Going On?
-Child Soldiers in Sierra Leone, featured Douglas interviewing children and estimating that 300,000 children worldwide had been conscripted or kidnapped and forced to fight.
+In 2003, Michael Douglas hosted the documentary film "What's Going On?
+Child Soldiers in Sierra Leone," which focused on child soldiers and the impact of combat on children in countries such as Sierra Leone, highlighting the plight of children conscripted or kidnapped and forced to fight.

 Loading Video...

-2006: Speaker at UN conference on illicit arms
+2006: Speaker at UN conference on illicit arms trade

-In 2006, Michael Douglas was a featured speaker for a United Nations-sponsored conference on the trade of illicit arms, especially of small arms and light weapons.
+In 2006, Michael Douglas was a featured speaker for a United Nations-sponsored conference on the trade of illicit arms, especially small arms and light weapons.

-August 2014: Signatory to a letter opposing Scottish independence
+August 2014: Signed letter opposing Scottish independence

 In a 2016 interview with Town & Country magazine, Michael Douglas described his philanthropic giving as the "sprinkle approach".
-He has given to over 70 organizations including Memorial Sloan-Kettering, the hospital where he was treated for cancer.

-In September 2023, Michael Douglas, as a benefactor and board member of the Perelman Performing Arts Center in New York City, attended the ribbon-cutting opening ceremony.
+In September 2023, Michael Douglas, as a benefactor and board member, attended the ribbon-cutting opening ceremony of the Perelman Performing Arts Center in New York City.